 3. What Does Their Onboarding Process Look Like?

-When growing your team through a partner, their onboarding process matters.
-You need to know how your partnership – as a joint employer, is being conveyed and how your new team members will be ready for your joint ventures.
+When growing your custom software development team through a partner, their onboarding process matters.
+You need to know how your partnership – as a joint employer, is being conveyed and how your new software development team will be ready for your joint ventures.
 Naturally, you will want to be involved in the hiring and onboarding process for your nearshore team’s new talent.
-But it’s even better if your nearshore partners have an onboarding process that has already streamlined the needful and honed a personable, skill-focused approach.
+But it’s even better if your nearshore software development partner has an onboarding process that is already streamlined and honed a personable, skill-focused approach.

 4. How Will They Enable Your Partnership Transition?